January 2025

 The Center for Teaching and Learning Excellence (CTLE) invites the Syracuse University community to participate in a book club discussion of Jay Dolmage’s Academic Ableism: Disability and Higher Education.
 Academic Ableism explores how disability is created and treated in higher education.
 It also considers the impact of accommodation processes, architecture, and popular culture, and argues that building more inclusive universities provides everyone with a better education.

 CTLE will facilitate two Academic Ableism book club meetings led by Professor True-Frost and Professor Macfarlane.
 Space is limited to 12 for each group.
-Please sign up by December 13, 2025.
+Please sign up by January 13, 2025.

 Book discussion for faculty and staff